wbsouza/odoo-data-migration/docs/02_migration_rules.md

 - Default batch size: **500 records**
 - Fetch records ordered by `id` for deterministic processing
 - Include both active and archived records (`active_test=False`)

+Implementation note:

+- Source model access is performed with context `active_test=False` so `search()` includes archived records.
+- When a model has an `active` field (e.g., `res.partner`), the migration should migrate `active` so the destination preserves archived state.